Managing your Diary mission

 Each time you send a message to scouts, they'll receive an email and a notification (if they have notifications enabled.)

 You can also send a message to all of your scouts at once, to specific scouts that you can select on the table, to a specific group you've created, or to a segment of scouts based on their mission progress.
-Simply select the message icon on the top right of the screen, and select the scouts you would like to group message on the table.
+Simply select the scouts you would like to group message on the table, then click Message from the banner that appears at the top of the table.
+A drawer will appear on the right side of the screen allowing you to see prior correspondence and compose a new message.

 Scouts will still only see your message to them, and your message will populate in the individual message thread for each scout you've messaged.
 Scouts will not be aware of each other's presence in the mission.